MacaDaca88/RFID-SOLAR-ALARM/readme.txt

 i will update all codes modifed daily and sometimes threw out the day.

 All instructions and any more details involved with installation and/or code mods materials and/or modules etc etc needed will be updated in the instructions folder from here on out

+Any issues of if you want to chat and help out with the build

+look me up im MacaDaca88 on all socials all gaming platforms

+Bitcoin Donations accepted and appreciated email  @  Macadaca88@outlook.com